prezgarfield/software-design-lab/templates/journal.md

 Decoding Liberation: not sure we have a chapter 10?

 I'm so glad I chose to read the piece on Stallman rather than Torvalds.
 Before this class, I didn't have much of an idea of this divide between "free" and "open source".
 Fascinating.
 Guess I'm a "free software" guy too, now.
 Damn liberal programmers warping my values!

+## Week Five (2/21 - 2/27)

+Coding:
+About 5-6 hours: Fixed the memory problems with my image_play project, by adding a slice size variable and processing slices in succession, then combining the slices.
+This is still not perfect because it relies on the user to specify slice size, but I'm not advanced enough yet to estimate available memory on the user's system.
+I think I'll put this off for a bit.
+It's working fine for me and allows me to make art at an high rate.

+About 6 hours: spent time looking at software to analyze the audio signals of speech.
+Spun up a python playground to run librosa.
+Looked at the tutorials and examples until I felt I understood a bit of what was happening.
+My lack of knowledge about acoustics held me back, so I read some articles and whitepapers.
+Working on looking at poetry readings from PennSound.

+Note to self: I think it's important that I start looking at natural language generation next.

+About 10 minutes: installed jekyll on my desktop.
+Reminder: install on my laptop!

+Reading:
+Apparently I did this week's reading last week!